-After the fall of its mother-city Tyre in 585, Carthage became the leader of the Phoenician colonies in the west and founded an informal but powerful empire, which is known for its almost perennial struggle against the Greeks of Sicily and the Romans.
-In the First Punic War (264-241; the greatest war in Antiquity), the Carthaginians lost Sicily to the Romans, and although their general Hannibal Barca tried to reverse the situation in a Second Punic War, the decline had already started.
-The Romans sacked Carthage in 146 after a Third Punic War, but later, they refounded the city, which again became prosperous.
+After the fall of its mother-city Tyre in 585 BCE, Carthage became the leader of the Phoenician colonies in the west and founded an informal but powerful empire, which is known for its almost perennial struggle against the Greeks of Sicily and the Romans.
+In the First Punic War (264-241; the greatest war in Antiquity), the Carthaginians lost Sicily to the Romans, and although their general Hannibal Barca tried to reverse the situation in a Second Punic War, the demise had already started.
+The Romans sacked Carthage in 146 BCE after a Third Punic War, but later, they refounded the city, which again became prosperous.

 According to the Greek historian Timaeus of Tauromenion, Carthage was founded in 814 or 813; another author, Justin, suggested 825.
 For some time, these dates seemed to be contradicted by the results of excavations, which all suggested that the oldest finds were younger.
 However, in the late 1990s, it became clear that although the archaeologists had done their job well, their method of dating had been wrong.
 Essentially, all dates were derived from pottery, the sequence of which was based on the ceramics known from Sicily, where we have Thucydides' list of dated city foundations (text).
 Although it was widely recognized that these dates were problematic, it was the best way to proceed.
 In the 1990s, however, radiocarbon-dating was for the first time applied to the Early Iron Age of Carthage, and the oldest finds in Carthage can now be dated to the last quarter of the ninth century.